DewellGuerand/LINMA2471---Project/report/main.typ

   ]
 )

 Here--as well as for the other methods--multiple stopping criterion can be used.
 We can either, as described above, stop after a certain number of iterations, or we could stop after reaching a certain precision (either on the objective value as well as the iterates values).
-Altough we do not have theoretical results that can improve the convergence of the method, we have actually a lower-bound on the number of iterations to reach a certain precisioon if we take the right step-size.
+Altough we do not have theoretical results that can improve the convergence of the method, we have actually a lower-bound on the number of iterations to reach a certain precision if we take the right step-size.
 In fact, here we have a smooth objective function $f$ with a smoothness constant $L = lambda_(max)(Sigma)$.
 In this case , we can take the step size to be:

 #nonumeq(
   $